jingtao-lbl/DownscalingReanalysis/README.md

 This repository contains three packages that assemble codes and scripts for downscaling coarse-resolution reanalysis fields while also accounting for topographic (and cloudiness) effects.
 The packages aim to generate high-resolution, high-accuracy meteorological forcing for hydrological applications, especially over topographically complex regions.
 Using the 3-hourly North American Regional Reanalysis (NARR) as an example, the packages downscale 32-km resolution NARR atmospheric temperature, atmospheric pressure, specific humidity, wind speed, downward longwave and shortwave radiation to 1-km and hourly resolution.
 Users can modify the codes to apply to any other reanalysis products.

 Please check Tao and Barros (2018) for further details.
-Contact me at jingtao@lbl.gov if you have any questions.
+Contact Dr. Jing Tao at jingtao@lbl.gov if you have any questions.

 # ElevationCorrection
-A package for elevation corrections to atmospheric temperature, atmospheric pressure, specific humidity, and downward longwave radiation.
+A package for elevation corrections to reanalysis atmospheric temperature, atmospheric pressure, specific humidity, and downward longwave radiation.
 -	Instead of using the standard lapse rate (i.e., - 6.5 K/km), we derived dynamic lapse rates in space and time.

 # WindAdjustment
-A package for downscaling wind speed from coarse-resolution to high-resolution, accounting for fine-resolution heterogeneity.
+A package for downscaling reanalysis wind speed from coarse-resolution to high-resolution, accounting for fine-resolution heterogeneity.
 -	Based on a high-resolution (e.g., 1 km) land cover map, the package first derives maps of roughness length and displacement height at the consistent spatial resolution.
 -	The package then derives high-resolution friction velocity and then generates wind speeds adjusted for high-resolution subgrid variability (Equation 6 in Tao and Barros (2018)).

 # TopoCloudCorrSolarRad
-A package for downscaling coarse-resolution downward shortwave (solar) radiation to high-resolution, meanwhile accounting for topographic and cloudiness corrections.
+A package for downscaling coarse-resolution reanalysis downward shortwave (solar) radiation to high-resolution, meanwhile accounting for topographic and cloudiness corrections.
 -	Cloudiness correction to NARR solar data is conducted by reproducing the spatial pattern observed by GCIP SRB (GSRB) solar radiation product.
 -	The package temporally downscales 3-hourly shortwave radiation to hourly, relying on hourly solar zenith angle and the diurnal cycle (Equation 8 in Tao and Barros (2018)).
 -	Based on GSRB data, the package computes hourly transmittance to partition the hourly shortwave radiation to direct and diffuse components.